 In April 2020 the terms of its outstanding \$10.6 million (Cdn \$15 million) principal amount unsecured 9% convertible debentures due March 27, 2020 was amended (the "Amendments").
-Pursuant to the Amendments, the Company and its lender under the debentures, an institutional investor (the "Debenture Lender") agreed that the Company could satisfy the entire \$10.6 million (Cdn \$15 million) principal amount and any accrued but unpaid interest owing under the debentures by issuing the Debenture Lender 11,111,111 common shares in the capital of Electrovaya ("Common Shares") at a deemed price of CDN\$0.18 per Common Share on or before April 3, 2020, paying the Debenture Lender \$1.4 million (Cdn \$2 million) in cash on or before April 10, 2020, and paying the Debenture Lender an additional \$1.4 million (Cdn \$2 million) in cash on or before September 29, 2020, an equivalent of about Cdn \$6 million dollars.
+Pursuant to the Amendments, the Company and its lender under the debentures, an institutional investor (the "Debenture Lender") agreed that the Company could satisfy the entire \$10.6 million (Cdn \$15 million) principal amount and any accrued but unpaid interest owing under the debentures by issuing the Debenture Lender 11,111,111 Common Shares at a deemed price of CDN\$0.18 per Common Share on or before April 3, 2020, paying the Debenture Lender \$1.4 million (Cdn \$2 million) in cash on or before April 13, 2020, and paying the Debenture Lender an additional \$1.4 million (Cdn \$2 million) in cash on or before September 29, 2020, an equivalent of about Cdn \$6 million dollars.
 The Company granted the Debenture Lender subordinated security in connection with the deferred payment obligation under the Amendments.
 Dr. Sankar Das Gupta, the Chief Executive Officer and a director of the Company, personally guaranteed the Company's \$1.4 million (Cdn \$2 million) deferred payment obligation under the Amendments.

-As consideration for the significant personal risk involved in granting the Company's lenders personal guarantees and share pledges in order to effect the Amendments and increase the amount available under the Amended and Restated Promissory Note, the Company's independent directors approved the issuance to Dr. Das Gupta of 4,000,000 Common Shares at a price of \$0.13 (Cdn \$0.18), and 7,100,000 warrants to purchase Common Shares, each exercisable at a price of \$0.13 (Cdn \$0.18) until April 2, 2030 as consideration for the guarantees and pledges described above, as well as for other prior personal guarantees and share pledges to secure debt incurred by the Company (the "Consideration Issuance").
+As consideration for the significant personal risk involved in granting the Company's lenders personal guarantees and share pledges in order to effect the Amendments and increase the amount available under the Amended and Restated Promissory Note, the Company's independent directors approved the issuance to Dr. Das Gupta of 4,000,000 Common Shares at a price of \$0.13 (Cdn \$0.18), and 7,100,000 warrants to purchase Common Shares, each exercisable at a price of \$0.13 (Cdn \$0.18) until April 2, 2030 as consideration for the guarantees and pledges described above, as well as for other prior personal guarantees and share pledges to secure debt incurred by the Company and estimates of effects of uncertain future events on the carrying amounts of the Company's assets and liabilities at the end of the reporting period and the reported amounts of revenue and expenses during the reporting period.
+Actual results may differ from those estimates as the estimation process is inherently uncertain.
+Estimates are reviewed on an ongoing basis based on historical experience and other factors that are considered to be relevant under the circumstances.
+Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.